Skip to content

 Children with autism commonly experience impairments with social interaction and communication.
 Many also live with restrictions relating to interests, activities and play.
 Occupational therapy can help children with autism function better in both home and school environments.

-This requires a working knowledge of underlying sensory issues these children may face, as sensory processing issues can lead to some of the more obvious difficulties with social interaction and communication.
-In fact, it’s been estimated that 80 percent of children with autism have sensory processing problems.
+This requires a working knowledge of these children’s underlying sensory issues, as sensory processing issues can lead to some of the more obvious difficulties with social interaction and communication.
+In fact, it’s been estimated that 80% of children with autism have sensory processing problems.

 Pediatric occupational therapists are trained to address sensory-processing issues and help equip parents to successfully manage their child’s behavioral struggles.
 While parents may already be aware of sensory triggers, occupational therapists can help clarify the role of sensory processing and provide caretakers with practical advice on how to address it.

 Occupational therapists who work with children with autism typically do so through school environments, in and out-patient hospitals or private clinics.
-Therapy sessions can involve swings, interactive play and activities that require the child to problem solve in order to participate in childhood occupations, according to AOTA.
+Therapy sessions can involve swings, interactive play and activities that require the child to problem-solve in order to participate in childhood occupations.

 Literacy

-A recent examination of nearly 4,000 students revealed that those who are not reading proficiently by third grade are four times more likely to drop out of school before receiving a high school diploma than those who are proficient readers.
+A 2011 examination of literacy in nearly 4,000 students revealed that those who are not reading proficiently by third grade are four times more likely to drop out of school before receiving a high school diploma than those who are proficient readers.

-Pediatric occupational therapists can work amidst a team of education professionals to increase participation in reading and written communication.
-They do so by supporting individual students, groups of students and even whole classrooms, modifying activities and environments to make literacy skills more accessible.
+Pediatric occupational therapists can work alongside a team of education professionals to increase participation in reading and written communication.
+They do so by supporting individual students, groups of students, and even whole classrooms, as well as modifying activities and environments to make literacy skills more accessible.
 This includes building literacy skills by addressing things like play, language, attention, emotional regulation and other components that aid in successful performance.

 With literacy, many occupational therapists may break the process into sections — such as visual processing, auditory processing and verbal reasoning — working with students bit by bit until their weaknesses are strengthened.